Apply multicollinearity calculation on predictors.

 A

 numericwith the threshold for cumulative proportion in PCA.
-Standard is 0.99, meaning that axes returned as predictors sum up more than 99 environmental variance.- th
+Standard is 0.99, meaning that axes returned as predictors sum up more than 99% of environmental variance.- th

 Threshold to be applied in VIF routine.
 See ?usdm::vifcor.